ofbennett/julia-set-fractal/README.md

 # Julia Set Fractal
-### The Julia Set Fractal generated and animated with julia
+### The Julia Set Fractal generated and animated with julia.
+Benchmarked against Python.

 By Oscar Bennett